boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 Seeing as I produced the JSON using spare compute, I thought why not process the results the same way?
 Of course there is one issue with this.
 Pulling 1 TB of data out of S3 is going to cost a lot.
 In the event the program crashes that is going to be annoying.
 To reduce costs I wanted to pull all the files down locally and save them for further processing.
 Handy tip, you really do not want to store lots of little files on disk in a single directory.
 It sucks for runtime performance and file-systems don't like it.

-My answer to this was to pull the files down then store them in a tar file.
+My answer to this was another simple [Go program](https://github.com/boyter/scc-data/blob/master/scc-tar/main.go) to pull the files down from S3 then store them in a tar file.
 I could then process that file over and over.
-Another **very ugly** [Go program](https://github.com/boyter/scc-data/blob/master/main.go) to process the tar file and I could rerun my questions without having to trawl S3 over and over.
-I didn't bother with go-routines for this code because I didn't want to max out my server so this limits it to 1 core, and because I didn't want to ensure it was thread-safe.
+The process itself is done though **very ugly** [program](https://github.com/boyter/scc-data/blob/master/main.go) to process the tar file so I could re-run my questions without having to trawl S3 over and over.
+I didn't bother with go-routines for this code for two reasons.
+The first was that I didn't want to max out my server so this limits it to 1 core.
+The second being I didn't want to ensure it was thread-safe.

 With that done, what I needed was a collection of questions to answer.
 I used the slack brains trust again and crowd-sourced my work colleagues while I came up with some ideas of my own.
 The result of this mind meld is included below.

-You can find all the code I used to process the JSON including that which pulled it down locally and the ugly python script I used to mangle it into something useful here https://github.com/boyter/scc-data Please don't comment on it, I know the code is ugly and it is something I wrote as a throwaway and I am unlikely to ever read again.
+You can find all the code I used to process the JSON including that which pulled it down locally and the [ugly python script](https://github.com/boyter/scc-data/blob/master/convert_json.py) I used to mangle it into something useful here https://github.com/boyter/scc-data Please don't comment on it, I know the code is ugly and it is something I wrote as a throwaway and I am unlikely to ever look at it again.

 ### Data Sources